 Dentures are a great way to find value in what you spend, and there is no better investment than your teeth.
 Dentists can help preserve the quality of dentures by making sure they fit correctly, so that denture wearers don’t have any issues with sore spots or discomfort.

-Denture relining – Dentures are excellent for replacing teeth that have been lost.
-However, over time they can wear down from the patient’s biting habits and need to be relined.
-It is typically a result of weight loss, tooth loss or some disease.
+Denture relining-Dentures are excellent for replacing teeth that have been lost.
+However, over time, they can wear down from the patient’s biting habits and need to be relined.
+It is typically a result of weight loss, tooth loss, or some disease.
 The dental practitioner can replace the worn pink material with a new gumline-like lining, stopping you from feeling uncomfortable in your mouth.

-Denture repair – Dentures are made to last and withstand the pressures of chewing, but they can become fractured or split.
-When this happens, you should take them in right away so a dentist can inspect your mouth close-up and repair any problems found there quickly before other harm befalls on these vital pieces of dental equipment.
+Denture repair-Dentures are made to last and withstand the pressures of chewing, but they can become fractured or split.
+When this happens, you should take them in right away so a dentist can inspect your mouth close-up and repair any problems found there quickly before other harm befalls these vital pieces of dental equipment.
 However, suppose a dental visit is not possible at the moment.
 In that case, there are temporary solutions like do-it-yourself repairs to help keep them together until you get in touch with the dentist’s office.

 Dentures are an excellent treatment option for people who have lost teeth and need to replace them with something that can help maintain their natural appearance.
 However, many people wonder how long dentures last.
 Dentures are a significant investment, so it is essential to know what factors affect the lifespan of dentures.

 The lifespan of your denture will depend on many factors, such as what you eat, whether you take good care of it, and other health conditions that may impact oral hygiene.
 For example, eat sugary foods or drink acidic beverages every day.
-There will be more tooth decay over time which means less longevity for your denture set.
+There will be more tooth decay over time, which means less longevity for your denture set.

 We want to help you make the most of your denture investment, so it lasts as long as possible.
 Contact Peel Dental Studio at 08 9535 4900 and schedule an appointment with us today.
 Our team will assess your needs and give tips on caring for them properly to maximise longevity.
-Let’s get started getting that healthy and beautiful smile back ASAP.
+Let’s get started on getting that healthy and beautiful smile back ASAP.